kleinesfilmroellchen/spcasm/doc/src/errors.md

         from examples/errors/circularly-included.spcasm.noerror
 ```

-_(The example is slightly confusing; the pointer is not referring to the include macro at the beginning of the file, it's just a coincidence.)_
+_(The example is slightly confusing; the pointer is not referring to the include directive at the beginning of the file, it's just a coincidence.)_

-Assembly source file inclusion must be free of cycles, as including another file effectively copies that file's content in place of the `include` macro.
+Assembly source file inclusion must be free of cycles, as including another file effectively copies that file's content in place of the `include` directive.
 This error is one of the few times when you'll see the include path of a file as it helps with troubleshooting.
 The file (a) that was attempted to be included is a file that directly or indirectly is a parent of the current file (b).
 That means that it (a) included the current file (b), which establishes a loop.

 ```
                  include cycle